mmertama/quts/README.md

 Please Look .qts files at test/scripts folder.

 ### QutsConsole
-QutsConsole is a IDE application for quts development, you can use built-in help system, set breakpoints and monitor stack and register content.
+QutsConsole is a IDE application for Quts development.
+You can use built-in help system, set breakpoints and monitor stack and register content.

 ![QutsConsole](document/Screenshot1.png "QutsConsole")

 ### Command line
-Command line interface to run quts files.
+Command line interface to run Quts files.

 ### Integrated (for testing)
-For using Quts for automated testing you shall embed qutslib using in your application, the API is defined in quts.h header.
-When you do that in main function the QT subsystem will get access to all QWidgets and QML items in the application.
+For using Quts for automated testing, you can embed qutslib into your application.
+The API is defined in quts.h header.
+When you do that in main function, the QT subsystem will get access to all QWidgets and QML items in the application.

 ### Basic Syntax
 Quts program is one or more .qts files.
-Quts command is set of command lines executed from file begin.
-Each command line format is command + optional parameters + optional return values.
+Quts command is a set of command lines executed from file begin.
+Each command line format is a command + optional parameters + optional return values.
 The number of return values can be zero or more, and they are referred using <b>=</b> character.
 ```
 COMMAND <parameters...> <=return_values...>
 ```